benwainwright/liam-bootcamp/cheat-sheet.md

 - As soon as you get to a point where you think it might be working, run all of your tests
 - If they don't all pass, make **small changes** and run them again
 - Trust the IDE/Compiler, because they are almost always right.
 In **almost all cases** Your code should be free of squiggley lines and the compiler should not output any warnings
+- If you are pairing with someone, get in the habit of talking through your approach as you write code.
+Interviewers will be looking for this.

 ## If you are stuck or it doesn't work